bast/polygons/README.md

 This library is optimized to perform well with hundreds or thousands of polygons and thousands or millions of points.

-Example timings (190 polygons, 1 M reference points, run on i7-10710U):
+Example timings (190 polygons, 1 M reference points, run on 12th Gen Intel i7-12700T at 4.6 GHz):
-- distances to nearest edges: 0.7 s
+- distances to nearest edges: 320 ms
-- distances to nearest vertices: 0.6 s
+- distances to nearest vertices: 290 ms
-- check whether points are inside or outside: 0.1 s
+- check whether points are inside or outside: 45 ms

 ## Installation using pip